m-laprise/llamaparty/step_by_step_resources.md

 In Python:

+* Ingest your local data and structure it for use in retrieval augmented generation with LLMs using [LlamaIndex](https://docs.llamaindex.ai/en/stable/).
+Easy integration with LangChain.
 * Build applications with [LangChain](https://github.com/langchain-ai/langchain)
   * Once you have a model ready for inference, LangChain can help you build applications for it, including sequences of calls or AI agents.
   * Sometimes described as a "prompt-orchestration" tool, it helps coordinate series of (potentially inter-dependent) small tasks with context and memory.